-The ENERGY STAR Multifamily High Rise (MFHR) Program provides a modeling, testing, verification, and benchmarking process that gives utilities confidence that they are capturing energy savings from the MFHR certified buildings they incentivize.
+The ENERGY STAR Multifamily High Rise (MFHR) Program provides a modeling, testing, verification, and benchmarking process that gives utilities confidence that they are capturing energy savings from the MFHR buildings they incentivize.

 Residential mid and high rise buildings lie at the intersection of the commercial and residential sectors.
 EPA designed the ENERGY STAR MFHR Program specifically for this unique building type.
 By sponsoring ENERGY STAR multifamily high rise construction, utilities can complement their existing residential and commercial energy efficiency programs.

-Developers and owners of ENERGY STAR MFHR certified buildings must also commit to benchmarking their buildings with EPA’s Portfolio Manager for a period of no less than two years after construction.
+Developers and owners of MFHR buildings must also commit to benchmarking their buildings with EPA’s Portfolio Manager for a period of no less than two years after construction.
 Portfolio Manager is a free, online, interactive energy management tool that allows developers/owners to measure and track their building’s energy and water consumption, identify investment priorities, and verify improvements over time.
 Utilities are encouraged to work with building developers, owners, and managers to ensure that buildings are performing as efficiently as possible.

 The multifamily sector provides an opportunity for utilities to capture energy savings as well as support affordable housing in their service territories.